 - 1. The carrying amounts of financial liabilities that are part of SFAs and the line items in which those liabilities are presented. - 2.
-The carrying amount of the financial liabilities in (b) for which suppliers have already received payment from the finance providers.5.
-Access to SFA facilities and concentration of liquidity risk with finance providers. - 3.
+The carrying amount of the financial liabilities in (b) for which suppliers have already received payment from the finance providers. - 3.
 The range of payment due dates for both the financial liabilities that are part of SFAs, and comparable trade payables that are not part of such arrangements. - 4.
 Non-cash changes in the carrying amounts of financial liabilities in (b). - 5.
 Access to SFA facilities and concentration of liquidity risk with finance providers.